Same-sex marriage in Belgium: Background and summary

-Verhofstadt Government
+Passage of legislation in 2003

-The election programmes of the SP (Flemish Social Democrats), Agalev (Flemish Greens) and VLD (Flemish Liberals) for the 13 June 1999 elections included the aim of legalising same-sex marriage.
-The Verhofstadt I Government formed after the elections was made up of a coalition of liberal, socialist and green parties and excluded the long-dominant Christian Democrats, who lost the elections due to the Dioxin Affair.
+The election programmes of the Socialist Party Differently (SP; Flemish Social Democrats), Agalev (Flemish Greens) and the Flemish Liberals and Democrats (VLD; Flemish Liberals) for the 13 June 1999 elections included the aim of legalising same-sex marriage.
+The Verhofstadt I Government formed after the elections was made up of a coalition of liberal, socialist and green parties and excluded the long-dominant Christian People's Party, who lost the elections due to the Dioxin Affair.
 The coalition agreement included "implementing a full legal partnership scheme" as well as "immediately making the Act of 23 November 1998 enter into force", which had not been done yet.
 A royal order signed on 14 December and published on 23 December 1999 made the law on statutory cohabitation go into effect on 1 January 2000.

-In 1999, the PS (French-speaking Social Democrats) and Ecolo (French-speaking Greens) also announced their support for the legalisation of same-sex marriage.
-At that point, the only remaining party in government that opposed same-sex marriage was the French-speaking liberal PRL (later merged into MR), mainly because it was opposed to adoption rights for same-sex couples.
+In 1999, the Socialist Party (PS; French-speaking Social Democrats) and Ecolo (French-speaking Greens) also announced their support for the legalisation of same-sex marriage.
+At that point, the only remaining party in government that opposed same-sex marriage was the French-speaking Liberal Reformist Party (PRL), which later merged into the Reformist Movement (MR), mainly because it was opposed to adoption rights for same-sex couples.
 PRL agreed not to block same-sex marriage if adoption rights were excluded.
 As the first same-sex marriage in the Netherlands was performed on 1 April 2001, the Belgian Government, mostly under the lead of Minister of Health Magda Aelvoet (Agalev), began considering it as well.
 On 22 June, the Council of Ministers formally approved opening marriage to same-sex couples.
-In September, the largest opposition party, the Christian People's Party (CVP), held a party convention where they rebranded into Christian Democratic & Flemish (CD&V), with a renewed party platform, including the aim of legalising same-sex marriage, put forward by their youth wing.

-On 30 November 2001, however, the Council of State gave a negative legal opinion on the bill, saying that "marriage is defined as the union of a man and a woman".
+In September, the largest opposition party, the Christian People's Party, held a party convention where they rebranded into Christian Democratic and Flemish (CD&V), with a renewed party platform, including the aim of legalising same-sex marriage, put forward by their youth wing.
+However, the Council of State issued a negative legal opinion on the bill on 30 November 2001, stating that "marriage is defined as the union of a man and a woman".
 LGBT organisations and government ministers criticised the opinion and said they would proceed with the legislation.
 The Council of Ministers formally approved the government bill on 8 December 2001 and in second reading on 30 January 2002, and submitted it to the Chamber of Representatives on 14 March 2002, where it faced a Justice Committee overloaded with bills to consider.
-In May 2002, the government bill was withdrawn from the Chamber and instead introduced as a private member's bill (which does not require opinions by the Council of State) in the Senate by the group leaders of the majority parties, Jeannine Leduc (VLD), Philippe Mahoux (PS), Philippe Monfils (MR), Myriam Vanlerberghe (SP.A-Spirit), Marie Nagy (Ecolo) and Frans Lozie (Agalev).
+In May 2002, the government bill was withdrawn from the Chamber and instead introduced as a private member's bill (which does not require opinions by the Council of State) in the Senate by the group leaders of the majority parties, Jeannine Leduc (VLD), Philippe Mahoux (PS), Philippe Monfils (MR), Myriam Vanlerberghe (SP), Marie Nagy (Ecolo) and Frans Lozie (Agalev).